 Swodge - short for "substantial wodge" - a term used in the natural-law argument on the NOSS - How Far Can We Go? page.

-Telemorphs - products of convergent evolution, sharing common species identity without common descent: see the OSS Diary for 30th March 2017.
+Telemorphs - humans who are genetically unrelated to us; e.g. the peoples of Barsoom, Perelandra and Valeddom.
+Telemorphs are products of convergent evolution who share common species identity without common descent.
+See the OSS Diary for 30th March 2017.

 WOM - the Worn-Out Mars (see the Mars page).